CRAZYS0K/alt_pkg_compare/README.md

 #ALT Linux Package Comparator

-A C++ utility to compare binary packages between ALT Linux branches
+A C++ utility to compare binary packages between ALT Linux branches, crates a json file with all the differences

 ## Requirments